 - Remember, always display your hangtag when parked on campus.
 If you don’t have your hangtag, and you are parked illegally as a result, you must immediately report the situation by contacting us during regular business hours, or Pitt Police after hours.

 Hangtags are issued only through the Parking Services Office.
 Never purchase or take a permit from another person.
 Doing so can result in a $100 fine, towing of your vehicle, and loss of your parking privileges.

 - If your vehicle has mechanical trouble, and you are parked illegally as a result, you must immediately report the situation by contacting us during regular business hours, or Pitt Police after hours.

 - If you’ve locked your keys in your car or need a jump start, the Motorist Assistance Program (MAP) is here for you.
 Contact MAP during regular business hours or Pitt Police after hours.

 - Park your vehicle only in spaces specifically marked for parking.
 The absence of a “No Parking” sign in a certain area does not mean that parking is allowed there.
 For example, yellow curbs and hatch marks mean “No Parking.”

 - You may occasionally park in a restricted lot for 15 minutes to load or unload your vehicle.
 Leave your flashers on, and be sure a licensed driver remains with the vehicle so it can be moved after 15 minutes.

 - If you loan your vehicle to someone, make sure that person knows where to park.
 You are responsible for all citations issued to your vehicle.

-- Visitor and special event parking may be arranged by contacting by contacting us.
+- Visitor and special event parking may be arranged by contacting us.